 Early Intervention Program

-The major goal of the Early Intervention Program is to expand and improve educational and therapeutic services for infants and young children who are at risk and disabled and their families.
+The major goal of the Early Intervention Program is to expand and improve educational and therapeutic services for infants and young children with disabilities, or who are considered at risk for developmental delay.

 Graduates are prepared to fill a variety of roles, including interventionists who deliver services to children and their families, program coordinators or supervisors who manage and direct personnel that deliver direct services, policy analysts, researchers and instructors.